-In fact, paper billboards are now more accessible, cost-effective and profitable than ever before, as comprehensive packages can cost as little as £100 per week (plus VAT and production).
+In fact, paper billboards are now more accessible, cost-effective and profitable than ever before, as comprehensive packages can cost as little as £20 per day + VAT.

 With this in mind, we have compiled a full billboard advertising price guide for your attention, as you look to tailor an effective marketing campaign that delivers an optimal ROI.

 Exposing the Myth: The Difference Between Digital and Paper Billboards